SCIInstitute/ShapeWorks/docs/dev/paths.md

 # Adding Environment Variables for Development

 !!! danger "This is unnecessary for users!"
-    **Be careful** doing this!
-You are responsible for messing up your own PATH.
     Users only need to activate their conda environments (`conda activate shapeworks`).
     In the past, setting PATH was necessary.
 Now it will only cause problems.

 !!! note "The simplest way for developers"
-    A script called **devenv** is provider to setup developer environments on all platforms.
+    A script called **devenv** is provided to setup developer environments on all platforms.

-### Using **devenv** script to configure developer environment
+## Using **devenv** script to configure developer environment

-This handy script takes two arguments: the path to your ShapeWorks source directory and the path to your build directory.
+The **devenv** script, short for **dev**eloper **env**ironment, only requires one parameter: the path to the build binaries.
+It infers the source path from its own location.

-It then configures the environment of the terminal from which it is sourced such that:
+It configures the environment of the terminal from which it is sourced such that:

-- PATH and PYTHONPATH point to $BUILD/bin
+- PATH and PYTHONPATH point to $BUILD_BIN directory
 - PYTHONPATH points to each module in $SOURCE/Python

 This is very useful for development, since after sourcing this, processes in the environment will use executables from the given build and import modules from